Dutch grammar: 10–19

 The numbers 10, 11 and 12 are irregular.
 13 to 19 are formed by adding -tien ("-teen") to the base number.
 Two are slightly irregular: 13 is dertien with metathesis (compare English thirteen), and 14 is veertien.

 20–99

 The decades 20 to 90 are formed by adding -tig ("-ty") to the base number.
 However, some are slightly irregular: 20 is twintig, 30 and 40 are dertig and veertig (comparable to 13 and 14 above), 80 is tachtig.
-The remaining decades, although spelled beginning with v and z, are often pronounced beginning with voiceless /f/ and /s/ even in dialects that do not devoice these consonants normally.
+The remaining decades, although spelled beginning with v and z, are often pronounced beginning with voiceless /f/ and /s/ even in dialects that normally do not devoice those consonants.

 Combinations of a decade and a unit are constructed in a regular way: the unit comes first, followed by en ("and"), followed by the decade.
 No spaces are written between them, and a diaeresis is added when necessary.
 For example: